AWS WAF – Web Application Firewall Rules & ACLs

 • AWS WAF – Web Application Firewall protects web applications from attacks by allowing rules configuration that allow, block, or monitor (count) web requests based on defined conditions.

-• AWS WAF with Amazon CloudFront
+• Amazon CloudFront distribution

 • AWS WAF rules run in all AWS Edge Locations, located around the world close to the end users.